 When you are ready, close your eyes and imagine yourself in your favorite place.
-Describe everything you see, smell, hear, taste, and can touch or feel there.
+Describe everything you see, smell, hear, taste, and can touch or feel.
 Let the images flow in and out of your mind as you move from one sense to the next.

 The object of this exercise is to go through all five senses in that special place.
-Five or ten minutes can pass while you are doing this, helping to lower your stress level.
+Five or ten minutes can pass while you are doing this, which helps to lower your stress level.

 Here is an example to help get you started.
 Join me, as we visit a beautiful beach. 🙂